-Our historical net tangible book deficit as of December 31, 2017 was million, or \$ per share of our common stock.
+Our historical net tangible book deficit as of December 31, 2017 was \$6.1 million, or \$0.05 per share of our common stock.
 Historical net tangible book deficit per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding as of December 31, 2017.

-After giving effect to the issuance and sale of Shares in this offering at an assumed public offering price of \$ per Share, the last reported sale price of our common stock on the NYSE American on \$, 2018, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value/deficit as of December 31, 2017 would have been \$ million, or \$ per Share (as adjusted to take into account a 1 for 10 reverse split the Company's common stock, which was effective as of June 8, 2018).
-This represents an immediate decrease in net tangible book deficit/value per share of \$ to existing stockholders and immediate dilution of \$ per share to new investors purchasing common stock in this offering.
+After giving effect to the issuance and sale of 4,350,000 Shares in this offering at the public offering price of \$0.90 per Share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value/deficit as of December 31, 2017 would have been \$9.1 million, or \$0.08 per Share (as adjusted to take into account a 1 for 10 reverse split the Company's common stock, which was effective as of June 8, 2018).
+This represents an immediate decrease in net tangible book deficit/value per share of \$0.03 to existing stockholders and immediate dilution of \$0.01 per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per Share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-(unaudited) (amounts in thousands except share data)
+(unaudited) (amounts